Office: Scarfe 2331

-With extensive expertise in problems of academic labour, including academic freedom, Stephen served on the Executive of the Faculty Association of UBC for four years and is currently a Candidate for Vice President.
+With extensive expertise in problems of academic labour, including academic freedom, Stephen served on the Executive of the Faculty Association of UBC for four years and is currently the Vice President.
 Most recently, with E. Wayne Ross, Stephen published a trenchant analysis of anti-Black racism at UBC.

-At this time (March 2022), he is focusing on philosophy of media & technology for children & youth.
-In 2021, Dr. Paula MacDowell and I were awarded a SSHRC Insight Grant, “PMT4CY” @ $194, 031 to proceed with this profound research.
-We are benefitting from the advanced insights of graduate students, including Vicente Regis.
+At this time (January 2023), he is focusing on philosophy of media & technology for children & youth.
+In 2021, Dr. Paula MacDowell and he were awarded a SSHRC Insight Grant, “PMT4CY” @ $194,031 + $20,000 “PMT4CY digital citizenship” to proceed with this profound research in the philosophy of media & technology for children & youth.
+They are benefitting from the advanced insights of graduate students, including Vicente Regis.
 Stephen’s expertise also includes the philosophy of research, as opposed to methodology.

-For fifteen years, Stephen and an amazing team of colleagues & graduate researchers have been focusing onhow we learn media & technology across the lifespan.
-HWL focuses especially onhow children, youth, and adults innovate in classrooms, labs, workshops, makerspaces, virtual spaces, home spaces, and workplaces.
-As a team of environmental activists, we also research learning by ecodesign and natural spaces.
+For fifteen years, Stephen and an amazing team of colleagues & graduate researchers have been focusing on how we learn media & technology across the lifespan.
+HWL focuses especially on how children, youth, and adults innovate in classrooms, labs, workshops, makerspaces, virtual spaces, home spaces, and workplaces.
+As a team of environmental activists, they also research learning by ecodesign and natural spaces.

 Stephen has recently published in the International Journal of Game-Based Learning, Journal of Military History, Vitae Scholasticae: The Journal of Educational Biography, European Journal of STEM Education, Hacking Education in a Digital Age, Critique in Design and Technology Education, and British Journal of Educational Technology.
 Recent chapters have been published in Pedagogy for Technology Education, the Handbook of Mobile Teaching and Learning, and the Handbook of Research on Teaching with Virtual Environments and AI.